lorniu/raq.el/README.md

   - FILTER: A function to be called every time when some data returned.
   - DONE: A function to be called when the request succeeds.
   - FAIL: A function to be called when the request fails.
+  - ALWAYS: A function to be called whether done or fail.
   - RETRY: How many times it can retry for timeout.
 Number.
   - SYNC: Non-nil means request synchronized.
 Boolean.